 Winter tires

-Summer tires offer very little holding force on icy or snowy roads.
-Winter or all-season tires improve vehicle handling and braking performance in winter road conditions.
-Volkswagen recommends using winter tires on the vehicle at temperatures below +7 ºC (+45 ºF) or in winter road conditions.
-This also applies to vehicles with all-wheel drive (4MOTION).
+Summer tires provide very little grip on icy, snowy, slushy, or very cold roads.
+Winter tires or suitable all-season tires improve handling, braking performance, and traction in winter road conditions because their rubber compound and tread design are made to work better at low temperatures.
+Volkswagen recommends using winter tires at temperatures below +7 ºC (+45 ºF) or whenever winter road conditions are expected.
+This also applies to vehicles with all-wheel drive (4MOTION), because all-wheel drive can improve traction when accelerating, but it does not shorten braking distance on snow or ice.

 The following applies when using winter tires: